matchaprof/vscode-settings/README.md

 - <a href="https://github.com/oderwat/vscode-indent-rainbow" target="_blank">indent-rainbow</a> <br>Makes indentation easier to read (pairs nicely with `"editor.guides.bracketPairs": "active",` in ![settings.json](settings.json)).

+- <a href="https://github.com/aaron-bond/better-comments" target="_blank">Better Comments</a> <br>This extension will help you create more human-friendly comments in your code. <br>Alerts,
+Queries, TODOs, Highlights, commented out code can also be styled to make it clear the code shouldn't be there, and more!

 - <a href="https://github.com/enyancc/vscode-ext-color-highlight" target="_blank">Color Highlight</a> <br>Styles CSS/Web colors found in your document.

 - <a href="https://github.com/streetsidesoftware/vscode-spell-checker" target="_blank">Code Spell Checker</a> <br>Spell checker to help catch common spelling errors in code

 ### Debugging and Troubleshooting

+- <a href="https://github.com/alefragnani/vscode-bookmarks" target="_blank">Bookmarks</a> <br>Mark lines and jump to them.
+Move between important positions easily and quickly.

+- <a href="https://github.com/usernamehw/vscode-error-lens" target="_blank">Error Lens</a> <br>Improve highlighting of errors, warnings and other language diagnostics.

 - <a href="https://github.com/MicrosoftDocs/intellicode" target="_blank">Intellicode</a> <br>Allows you to see real-world examples of how other developers have used a given function via Github.

-- <a href="https://github.com/usernamehw/vscode-error-lens" target="_blank">Error Lens</a> <br>Improve highlighting of errors, warnings and other language diagnostics.

 - <a href="https://github.com/kufii/CodeSnap" target="_blank">Codesnap</a> <br>Quickly take screenshots of snippets of code.